 - Give any instructions to your architect in writing.

 - Talk about timelines and be aware that many factors are beyond your architect’s control and may cause delays.
-These include delays in obtaining Council approvals, unseasonal weather, disruption in the supply of materials, and delays in construction due to matters outside the control of the architect.
+These include delays in obtaining approvals, unseasonal weather, disruption in the supply of materials, and delays in construction due to matters outside the control of the architect.

 - Don’t hesitate to ask questions and be involved, but also allow your architect to do their job.